Introduction

 Invoice data extraction is the process of converting unstructured invoice documents, including PDFs, scanned images, and email attachments, into structured, digital data that accounting and ERP systems can read and process.

-The Shift This Creates: When extraction is automated, reviewers spend their time on exceptions and decisions rather than on reading documents and typing figures into fields.
+It pulls key fields from any invoice format and deposits them directly into financial management workflows without manual re-entry.
+When extraction is automated, reviewers spend their time on exceptions and decisions rather than on reading documents and typing figures into fields.

 Automated invoice processing takes a document that a system cannot read, such as a vendor’s PDF invoice with a unique layout, and converts it into clean rows of structured data.
-The output can be exported to Excel, CSV, JSON, or pushed directly into SAP, NetSuite, QuickBooks, or any other connected system via API.
+The output can be exported to Excel, CSV, or JSON, or pushed directly into SAP, NetSuite, QuickBooks, or any other connected system via API.

 Key Data Points to Extract from Invoices